Meeting the Challenge of Accurate Solar Tracking

 Since the sensor is designed for outdoor usage, it is rated IP67 which means its case is robustly designed to protect the inner parts from dust and water.
 The adjustable offset comes as a special feature to provide ease of installation so that any angle can be set as a zero point frame of reference.
 However the maximum detection range under the adjustable offset mode is +/- 45 degrees as shown in the diagram below.

-Because of unpredictable weather conditions such as strong winds or earthquakes, the CPV system must be able to determine the difference between the movement of the solar tracker from such weather conditions or from the movement caused by the sun rays shifting direction.
-Therefore an alert system is required to communicate that information to the PLC so that the tracker is set back in place.
+Because of unpredictable weather conditions, such as strong winds or earthquakes, the CPV system must be able to determine the difference between the movement of the solar tracker from such weather conditions from the movement caused by the sun rays shifting direction.
+Therefore, an alert system is required to communicate that information to the PLS so that the tracker is set back in place.
 The adjustable upper and lower limits of the tilt sensor module are designed for that reason.
-Using a PhotoMOS relay that turns ON or OFF when one of the angular limits is crossed, it generates a signal to the PLC notifying it that the limits have been passed and it must recalculate the position of the solar tracker.
+Using a PhotoMOS relay that turns ON or OFF when one of the angular limits is crossed generates a signal to the PLC notifying it that the limits have been passed and it must recalculate the position of the solar tracker.

 The MinasA4 series servo system is used to automatically move the solar tracker based on the direction commands provided by the PLC.
 The Panasonic FP-X series PLC provides the solar industry with a compact yet powerful programmable controller that provides reliable and fully automated operation of the solar tracker.
 Panasonic’s solution takes into account several environmental factors using date and time to calculate the sun’s position.
 The algorithm complex programmed in the PLC uses the date and time to determine the sun’s altitude and azimuth as variables to determine which direction to move the solar tracker.
 Panasonic also provides a GT series HMI which allows technicians to adjust and monitor the settings from a touch panel with a user-friendly interface.
 Logged data can also be saved on an SD memory card in CSV format.